Before the next commercial break, describe a food label. "What's a food

 - What items are listed on a food label?

-- When did the Nutrition Labeling and Education Act go into effect and why was it established?
+- When did the Nutrition Labeling and Education Act go into effect and why

 - What is the food guide pyramid?

 - Why is it important to understand a food label?

 - How can a food label ensure that you consume the appropriate amount of

 - How can a person on a low cholesterol diet benefit from reading a food

 - How can the food guide pyramid help you plan your daily meals?